-Qurbono P. 606; Creed P. 748; Anaphora of the Twelve Apostles p.
+Qurbono P. 606; Creed P. 748; Anaphora of The Twelve Apostles p.
 754

-(Mark 10:35-45)
+Mk 10:35-45

 Jesus announced several times his passion and death and always tied them with his resurrection and his glory at the right hand of the Father.
 As for James and John, the sons of Zebedee, they requested to be seated on his right and on his left without mentioning his passion and death.
 Jesus reminded them that the price of glory is to drink the cup of sacrifice and pain.
+Therefore, this first Sunday allows us to enter the Season of the Cross and prepares us, through the course of our life along with all of its suffering and temptation, to rise with the Lord in the glory of his Kingdom.

 Both Mark and Matthew connect the request of the two disciples, James and John, directly with Jesus' third announcement of his passion, death and resurrection, as they were going up to Jerusalem.
 They requested of him to seat them on his right and on his left in his glory.
 He reminded them of his passion and death before he enters into his glory.
-They responded that they were ready for the passion and death with him.
-But were they aware of the suffering and death?
 The answer of Jesus was crystal clear in that the two disciples will enter into glory with him because they will endure suffering with him and for him.
 But with regards to sitting in the first place, this has been reserved to the Father.
 Jesus points out the way to glory by his own death.
 Only the Father can bestow that glory, at least until Jesus has received the full measure of his Messianic authority through his resurrection.
 The mission of Jesus on earth is not to reward mankind, but to prepare them to reach the reward in the glory of the kingdom through his death and resurrection.
 He is the "Son of Man who has come to serve and not be served-to give his life in ransom for the many."

 The disciples along with the majority of the Jews at the time had a misconception about the kingdom of Jesus which was widely prophesied by the prophets of the Old Testament.
 They thought of the kingdom of Jesus to be an earthly one which was going to liberate Israel from the oppression of the Roman Empire.
 James and John were ambitious to become among those who will rule with him.
 The kingdom of Jesus is not of this world, it is not set on earthly thrones and castles but in the hearts and the lives of his followers.
-But his apostles did not understand that until after his resurrection.